woutdenolf/wdncrunch/tools/README.rst

 Start a project
 ---------------

-1. Create a project new project on github with licence
+1. Create a project new project on github

 2. Clone the project locally: